Clavernever/Gentler_Racemenu/docs/README.md

 #### Compatible with any combination among the following:
   - Vanilla Morrowind's Races/Birthsigns
-  - Reincarnate - Birthsigns of Morrowind v1.09﻿
+  - Reincarnate - Birthsigns of Morrowind v1.09
+  - Sensible Races and Birthsigns
-  - Birthsign mods that don't rely on scripts:
+  - Any Race and Birthsign mods that don't rely on scripts:
       Moonlight - Birthsigns of Morrowind
       Expanded Birthsigns for Purists
       Written in the Stars
       Birthsigns Are More Fun (BAMF)
      >.. and literally anything so long as it only uses powers/abilities/spells to achieve it's effects.
         It's even compatible with your own custom birthsigns, so long as you keep to that rule.
-  - Sensible Birthsigns from SRB requires a small patch, and Sensible Races a big one.
-    > Neither is supported (yet).

 ---
 #### How to use it: